Disability will

 A relative with a disability may experience certain disadvantages as a testator if no specific testamentary arrangements have been made.
 If the parents of the disabled child have not drawn up an effective will or inheritance contract, statutory succession applies.

-If there are several legal heirs in the event of death without a will, including a disabled relative with a legal right to inherit, they form a community of heirs.
-These heirs must decide together how the estate is to be divided - a task that a disabled relative or a relative in need of care may find difficult to fulfil in this group.
+If, in the event of a death without a will, there are several legal heirs, including a disabled relative with a legal right to inheritance, they form a Community of heirs.
+These heirs must jointly decide how the estate will be divided – a task in which a disabled or dependent relative may have difficulty asserting themselves within this group.

 It is important to note that the disability often results in high costs for care or institutionalisation.
 As these expenses are not normally covered by pensions or similar income, the state will cover the costs incurred.
 However, the principle of subordination applies when granting social benefits.
 This means that recipients of social benefits must first use their own assets to cover the costs incurred.
 If a person with a disability inherits money or other assets, they must use them.
 In other words, the inherited assets would go directly to the state, which would penalise the heir.

-It should also be noted that it is not advisable to disinherit the disabled child.
-Disinheritance would mean that the child would still be entitled to a compulsory portion.
-The social welfare provider can transfer this compulsory portion claim to itself while the benefits are being paid and offset the compulsory portion against the benefits paid.
+Furthermore, it should be noted that disinheriting a disabled child is not advisable.
+Disinheritance would mean that the child would still be entitled to a compulsory share of the inheritance.
+The social welfare agency can, while the child is receiving benefits, transfer this claim to itself and the Mandatory portion offset against the payments already made.

 Is a disabled person's will legally permissible?